acceleratescience/packaging-publishing/docs/Poetry/3_poetry.md

 ```
 Your experience doing this with other operating systems may vary.
 Further details about installation can be found [here](https://python-poetry.org/docs/#installing-with-pipx).

-You can initialize a new project with poetry from scratch:
+Don't do this now, but you can initialize a new project with poetry from scratch:
 ```bash
 poetry new my-project-name
 ```